Trial Starts Monday For Gilbert Newton III, Philadelphia Teen Accused Of Killing Ex-Girlfriend Morgan McCaffrey

 MONTGOMERY COUNTY, Pa.
 (CBS) — The trial of a Philadelphia teenager accused of stabbing his ex-girlfriend to death begins Monday with jury selection.

 The trial of Gilbert Newton III is expected to last five days.
-The teen is accused of attacking and killing 18-year-old Morgan McCaffrey at the Meadowbrook Train Station in Abington.
-The two agreed to meet there to discuss their relationship.READ MORE: District Attorney Larry Krasner, Mayor Jim Kenney Speak Out On Philadelphia's Ongoing Gun Violence Crisis
+The teen is accused of attacking and killing 18-year-old Morgan McCaffrey at the Meadowbrook Train Station on July 27, 2020.
+The two agreed to meet there to discuss their relationship.READ MORE: Motorcyclist Killed In Crash Along Kelly Drive

-Philadelphia police soon responded to Newton’s home after Newton’s mother said he was covered in blood and that he told her that he hurt his girlfriend
+Philadelphia police soon responded to Newton’s home after Newton’s mother said he was covered in blood and that he told her that he hurt his girlfriend.READ MORE: Philadelphia Seniors Treated To Night Out, Musical At Walnut Street Theatre

+In the year that has passed, those closest to McCaffrey are still grieving.

+Kass Quinn, McCaffrey’s grandmother, told CBS3, “It’s hard to believe that she’s not here.
+I go to bed crying at night, I wake up crying.
+It’s just hard.”MORE NEWS: Police Searching For Gunmen After Shots Fired Near Chester High School Football Game

 Newton faces first- and third-degree murder charges.
 He is currently in the Montgomery County jail.
 COVID pushed the trial back from its original March date.